mill1000/esp-pwm-timer/README.md

 ### Sweep Generation
 The web interface can generate sweeps to slowly ramp up/down the light intensity over time.
 Right click the channel header to access the context menu and add a sweep.

+### Scaling
+ESP PWM can scale all values for a given channel.
+Select `Scale` in the channel context menu by right clicking on the channel header.

 ### Backup & Restore
 All settings, configuration and the schedule can be backed up and restored from your local computer.
 Backup & restore is found under System Settings.